manifold-systems/manifold/docs/articles/api_schema_first.md

 process.
 With it you can eliminate code generators from your build script along with the host of problems associated with them.
-Using the Manifold IntelliJ IDEA plugin you can further improve your development experience: directly navigate to your JSON Schema elements, find usages of them in your code, use deterministic refactor and rename tooling, compile changes incrementally, etc..
-I also covered some of the JSON API features such as the `request()` method for direct HTTP functionality.
+Using the Manifold IntelliJ IDEA plugin you can further improve your development experience: directly navigate to your JSON Schema elements, find usages of them in your code, use deterministic refactor and rename tooling, compile changes incrementally, etc. I also covered some of the JSON API features such as the `request()` method for direct HTTP functionality.
 Finally, I demonstrated how you can create a REST service using Manifold with SparkJava -- a lightweight powerful combination.

 Manifold doesn't stop there, however.
 JSON Schema support is just a small sampling of what the Manifold framework can do.